Music-based English

 The LaLa community is for parents of young children and teachers of primary school.
-We aim to share open educational resources that promote innovation in language learning.
-We also provide premium early-years courses for parents with children aged 1-5, designed to support English learning through music at home.
+We aim to share educational resources that promote innovation in language learning.

-Join the LaLa movement, and get access to our free-for-members monthly music activity for learning English.
+Join the LaLa movement, and get access to our free-for-members monthly music resource for learning English, and our monthly interview with experts.
 Registration helps us connect people, share updates and ensure our materials remain relevant and effective.

 .jpg)